UPPMAX/uppmax4DL/docs/conda.md

 # Conda

 !!! info "Objectives"
-    - We'll ...
+    - This is a brief description of the necessary steps to use the local Conda repository at UPPMAX, and install things for yourself or your project using Conda.

 !!! abstract "keypoints"
-    - bullet 1
+    - No internet
-    - bullet 2
+    - Local repositories

-This is a brief description of the necessary steps to use the local Conda repository at UPPMAX, and install things for yourself or your project using Conda.

 To use conda on UPPMAX Bianca you could use the following steps: